For High-Stakes & Regulated Operations

 Capabilities

-Built for the constraints of regulated payment systems, not adapted from general-purpose authorization tools.
+Built for the constraints of regulated, high-stakes systems — not adapted from general-purpose tools.

-Per-agent, per-minute, per-hour, per-day transaction limits.
-Configurable by amount AND count.
+Per-agent, per-minute, per-hour, per-day action limits.
+Configurable by count AND value.
 Hot-reload without deployment.

-Block gambling, crypto, adult content, or any MCC code by agent or role.
+Deny actions against disallowed targets or categories by agent or role.
 Declarative policy — no code changes required.

 Dual-approval workflows